clvrai/SSGAN-Tensorflow/README.md

 ## Training tricks

-* To avoid the fast convergence of D (discriminator) network, G (generator) network is updated more frequently.
+* To avoid the fast convergence of the discriminator network
+    * The generator network is updated more frequently.
+    * Higher learning rate is applied to the traiing of the generator.
 * One-sided label smoothing is applied to the positive labels.
 * Gradient clipping trick is applied to stablize training.
-* Use larger momentum of [Adam](https://arxiv.org/abs/1412.6980) optimizer.
+* Utilize [Adam](https://arxiv.org/abs/1412.6980) optimizer with higher momentum.
 * Please refer to the codes for more details.

 ## Related articles